micro-community/development/roadmap/distributed.md

 **Distributed** is a collaboration tool for distributed teams powered by Micro.

-## Features
+## Services

-The Distributed service includes the following features:
+The Distributed includes the following services:

+- Notes for tracking todos, ideas and sharing tasks/lists
+- Reminders for standups, check-ins and meetings
 - Sprint planning - notes, issue tracking, discussion (dealing with non verbal queues and allowing people to speak)
 - [OKRs](https://en.wikipedia.org/wiki/OKR) (objective and key results)
 - Time tracking (aka when your team overlaps with you for synchronous work)